Making Marks: the ripple of a STEM pioneer

 JULY

-Sunday 26th July — LINCOLN — Free concert performance of the Hertha Ayrton musical and free family singing workshops (details to follow).
+Sunday 26th July — LINCOLN “HAVE A LAFFF” — Free concert performance of the Hertha Ayrton musical at 2pm (details here – just turn up!) and free family singing workshops at 9.30am and 11am (book here).

 MORE ACTIVITIES

-- Enjoy a digital tour of this “Stuffed Academics” crochet diorama of Hertha Ayrton in her laboratory, created by researcher Sarah Houghton.
-Free crochet pattern of Hertha coming soon!
+• Enjoy a digital tour of this “Stuffed Academics” crochet diorama of Hertha Ayrton in her laboratory, created by researcher Sarah Houghton.
+Free amigurumi crochet pattern of Hertha coming soon…

-- Science Made Simple in Cardiff have created a show for schools and festivals that features Hertha Ayrton alongside other brilliant women in STEM.
+• Science Made Simple in Cardiff have created a show for schools and festivals that features Hertha Ayrton alongside other brilliant women in STEM.
 Find out about it show here – and learn how to make an “air doughnut” that would make Hertha proud!
+For 2026, they are also branding their 3 outreach vans in honour of 3 women featured in their role model shows.
+The back doors will reach thousands of drivers to raise the profile of three unsung heroes of STEM and will be called Hertha (Ayrton), Delia (Derbyshire) and Cecilia (Payne-Gaposchkin)

 PAST EVENTS